2021–22 Western Athletic Conference men's basketball season: Coaches

-Post season
+Postseason

 WAC tournament

 The conference tournament is scheduled to be played from March 9–12, 2022, at the Orleans Arena in Las Vegas, NV.
 However, the site for the first round of games has yet to be determined.
 Ten members will be invited to the tournament, with the top six seeds receiving at least one bye.
 Dixie and Tarleton are ineligible for the tournament until 2022-23 due to Division I transitions.

 NCAA tournament

 Teams from the conference that were selected to participate: